-Armenian soprano Nina Minasyan is quickly becoming recognized as one of the most exciting mezzo-sopranos of her generation.
-In the current season, Ms. Minasyan made her debut at the Vienna State Opera as Gilda in Rigoletto, and she will soon debut at both the Opéra National de Lyon and Aix-en-Provence Festival as The Queen of Shemakha in The Golden Cockerel.
+Armenian soprano Nina Minasyan is quickly becoming recognized as one of the most exciting sopranos of her generation.
+In the 2020/21 season, Ms. Minasyan makes her debut at the Vienna State Opera as Gilda in Rigoletto, as well as her debut at both the Opéra National de Lyon and Aix-en-Provence Festival as The Queen of Shemakha in The Golden Cockerel.
 Next season, she will return to the Hamburg State Opera and to Lyon as the title role in Lucia di Lammermoor and Gilda, respectively.
 She will then debut at the Wiener Staatsoper as Adina in L’elisir d’amore and with Opera de Rouen as the Queen of the Night in Die Zauberflöte.

 Nina Minasyan graduated from the Tchaikovsky Music School and went on to study at the Yerevan State Conservatory as a student of Nonna Melkumova.
 In 2010, Minasyan became a soloist of the Yerevan Conservatory Opera Studio, where she performed the roles of Serpina in La Serva Padrona and Serafina in Il Campanello.
 Her repertoire also included the roles of Amina in La Sonnambula, Adina in L’elisir d’amore, Musetta in La Bohème, Marfa in The Tsar’s Bride and in Cosi Fan Tutte.
 In 2011, Minasyan entered the Young Artists Program of the Bolshoi Theatre, where she eventually made her debut as Xenia in Mussorgsky’s Boris Godunov.
 She then went on to perform the roles of Second Lady in Mozart’s Die Zauberflöte, Masha in Tchaikovsky’s Queen of Spades and Princess Ninetta in Prokofiev’s The Love for Three Oranges.
 In March of 2013, Minasyan made her successful role debut as Lisa in the new production of Bellini’s La Sonnambula at the Bolshoi, directed by Pier Luigi Pizzi and conducted by Enrique Mazzola.
 In March of 2014, she made her role debut as The Queen of the Night in Mozart’s Die Zauberflöte, making her debut as Gilda in Verdi’s Rigoletto in December of the same year, staged by Robert Carsen and conducted by Evelino Pido.
 In the 2015/16 season, Minasyan returned to the Bolshoi as Gilda and made her debuts as Norina in a new production of Donizetti’s Don Pasquale and The Queen of Shemakha in The Golden Cockerel.